 How to Respond to Freezing Weather Conditions in Your Pool

 Suffering freeze damage?
 Leslie's is here to help!
-Stop by your local Leslie's store to speak with one of our pool care experts, or request a service appointment online.
+Stop by your local Leslie's to speak with one of our pool care experts, or request a service appointment online.
 If you're looking for specific parts and equipment, check out our diverse online selection of replacement products:

 Weather can be really unpredictable, especially in winter.
 If you own a pool in a warmer climate, unexpected freezing temperatures and severe winter weather can cause a lot of damage to the pool, especially if you're not prepared for it.

-When winter storms and cold snaps are in the forecast, these pool protection tips can help you prevent major damage.
-And in case of a power outage caused by severe weather patterns or extreme cold, our freezing weather pool care tips that can help you get through the outage without severely damaging your pool and equipment.
+When winter storms and cold snaps are in the forecast, these pool protection tips can help prevent major damage.
+And in case of a power outage caused by severe weather patterns or extreme cold, our freezing weather pool care tips can help you get through the outage without severely damaging your pool and equipment.

 Important: These instructions are for pool owners who live in areas of the country where freezing conditions only occur occasionally during winter months.
 Pool owners in areas that experience frequent and continuous freezing conditions should close their pool for the winter.